solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 and only available after reward distribution completes.

-To help to determine when the reward period completes, a new RPC API, `getRewardPeriodInfo`,  will be added.
+To help to determine when the reward period completes, a new RPC API, `getNumOfRewardDistributionBlocks`,  will be added.
 This API will returns:

-   - `rewardStartBlock: u64`
-   - `numOfRewardComputationBlocks: u64`
    - `numOfRewardDistributionBlocks: u64`
-   - `totalNumOfBlocksInRewardPeriod: u64`.

-To query the reward received for individual account, user Apps will first make a query to `getRewardPeriodInfo`, and wait for `totalNumOfBlocksInRewardPeriod` of blocks since the start of the epoch.
+To query the reward received for individual account, user Apps will first make a query to `getNumOfRewardDistributionBlocks`, and wait for that many of blocks since the start of the epoch.
 Then, the App can call `getInflationReward` to query the rewards as before.

-`getRewardPeriodInfo` will also be exposed via sysvar/syscall to support on chain Dapp program usage.
+`getNumOfRewardDistributionBlocks` will also be exposed via sysvar/syscall to support on chain Dapp program usage.

 ### Restrict Stake Account Access